-Unit Executives must submit an annual report to the Chief Circuit Judge.
+Unit Executives must submit an annual report to the Chief Circuit Judge via the Office of Workplace Relations.
 The report will describe any significant achievements in providing equal employment opportunities, identify areas where improvements are needed, and explain factors inhibiting achievement of equal employment opportunity objectives.
-The report will be the same report as that submitted annually to the Administrative Office of the United States Courts.

-10 The age discrimination provision does not apply to hiring, retirement, or separation of probation and pretrial services officers under 5 U.S.C. chapters 83 and 84.
+13 The age discrimination provision does not apply to hiring, retirement, or separation of probation and pretrial services officers under 5 U.S.C. chapters 83 and 84.